Cantera/cantera/doc/sphinx/yaml/species.rst

     parameters.
 See :ref:`sec-yaml-species-transport`.

 ``sites``
     The number of sites occupied by a surface or edge species.
-Default 1.
+Default is 1.

 ``ionic-radius``
     Size of the species.
 Used in the Debye-Hückel model.